Motorway Services Online

 In September 1975 there was a clash between Leeds United and Chelsea fans who stopped on either side of the road and met on the bridge.
 This resulted in 40 smashed windows, uprooted trees and a total of £3,000 worth of damage.
 26 people were charged.
 Hooliganism like this was a common threat at service stations in the 1970s.

 A 1978 government review described the services as "pleasant, well managed, but not wildly exciting".
+It was said to be badly littered, with dirty tables and "foul" toilets during an AA review in 1984.

 The service area was unfortunately the scene of a brutal murder on the morning of 14 September 1989.
 Inspector Raymond Codling was a police officer investigating a suspicious vehicle when he was attacked.
 A memorial to him is placed beside the hotel, and memorial events are held here.